jdittrich/userNeedResearchBook/text/03_dataGathering.md

 In case they did not already agree to the consent form via email, you can use a written consent form and explain its purpose and content.

 The participant must know how you record data and who will access it, even if they already agreed to recording before via mail.
-So tell the participant:\
+So, tell the participant:\
 _“I'd like to take notes, and, in addition, record audio—if you're okay with that.
 The recording helps me to focus on your work, because then I don't have to concentrate on writing everything down.
 A colleague and I will listen to the audio for transcription; We will anonymize the transcribed data before we share it with the product design team.
 If you feel uncomfortable with being recorded at any time, we can pause or stop the recording.”_

 In my experience, it is rare that someone does not agree to being recorded.
 If that happens, you can ask politely if they have any specific worries—they might agree when they have additional information about how the data is used and handled.

 > This is an example form an in-house research project, where I visited a programmer from another department in a larger company.
-After explaining the process the participant said this:
+After explaining the process, the participant said this:
 >
 > _Participant_: “Audio recording… I’m not sure…”
 >